South Canyon Fire: Lessons learned

+The lessons learned post-South Canyon changed many of the strategies wildland firefighters today.
+Situational awareness is encouraged, while acronyms like LCES (Lookouts, Communications, Escape Routes, Safety Zones) are drilled into crewmembers' heads.
+In addition, publications like the IRPG (Incident Response Pocket Guide) is issued to all federal wildland firefighters and contains a trove of knowledge about fire behavior, avoiding casualties, and identifying common indicators of disaster fires.

 Memorials

 The Storm King Mountain Memorial Trail, closely following the actual path the firefighters hiked to fight the blaze, leads visitors to the site.
 Plaques and memorials line the trail explaining the events and paying homage to those who fell.
 Crosses were installed where each person fell.
 Memorials have also been constructed at Two Rivers Park in Glenwood Springs, at Ochoco Creek Park in Prineville, Oregon, and in McDonald Forest's Peavy Arboretum near Corvallis, Oregon.